 —Jacqueline Woodson, author of Brown Girl Dreaming, winner of the National Book Award, Newbery Honor Medal, and Coretta Scott King Award

-We hope you’ll tour our website to learn why the low-residency approach is the best way to study writing.
-Read about the Spalding MFA program’s unmatched flexibility, both in scheduling your weekly workload and charting your own course of study—with options including translation, a teaching seminar, and a book-length manuscript workshop.
+We hope you’ll tour our website to learn why our low-residency approach is the best way to study writing.
+Read about the Spalding MFA program’s unmatched flexibility, both in scheduling your weekly workload and charting your own course of study—with options including translation, a teaching seminar, a book-length manuscript workshop, and a professional writing project.
 Discover what our residencies offer (including optional summer residencies with travel abroad).
-Learn how prolific you’ll be during one-on-one mentored independent study courses—few programs can match us in the volume of writing you’ll produce and professional feedback you’ll receive.
+Learn how prolific you’ll be during one-on-one mentored independent study courses—few programs can match us in the volume of writing you’ll produce and expert feedback you’ll receive from your faculty mentors.

-We invite you to explore our program and get a sense of who we are.
+We invite you to explore our program, meet alumni and learn why Spalding is the choice for serious writers.
 Then, we invite you to apply.
 (Our admission requirements tell you how.)
 Application deadlines are February 1 for spring and summer semesters and August 1 for the fall semester.

-Our four-semester degree culminates with a creative thesis and capstone residency.
-Admissions are selective.
-To read about recent visiting writers and alumni successes, click your concentration below.
+Our four-semester degree culminates with a creative thesis and graduation residency.
+You can read about recent visiting writers and alumni successes as you explore your concentration.

 - Creative nonfiction